Investment and Management of Bond Proceeds

-When governments issue bonds, additional considerations are likely to apply to bond proceeds.
-Investment policies, legal requirements such as the arbitrage yield permitted under federal tax rules, requirements from bond covenants and/or credit enhancement providers, and the anticipated timing of drawdown of bond proceeds should be taken into account when determining what investments to purchase.
+When governments issue bonds, specific considerations are likely to apply to bond proceeds.
+Investment Policies, local or state investment restrictions, legal requirements such as the arbitrage yield permitted under federal tax rules, limitations in bond indentures or bond ordinances, requirements from bond covenants and/or credit enhancement providers, and the anticipated timing of drawdown of bond proceeds should be taken into account when determining what investments to purchase.
 Multiple accounts with varied investment horizons are often involved.

-Cash flow analyses are critical components of the process and are useful in reducing the possibility of “negative arbitrage” that may occur when the rate of interest paid on the bonds that are issued exceeds the interest received from reinvestment opportunities.
-The manner in which bond proceeds are invested may have a material impact on the size and cost of a bond issue, and on the cash flow available to make debt service payments, and needs to be understood and analyzed by governmental issuers in that context.
+Cash flow analyses are critical components of the process and are useful in reducing “negative arbitrage” that may occur when the rate of interest paid on the bonds exceeds the interest received from investment opportunities.
+The manner in which bond proceeds are invested may have a material impact on the size and cost of a bond issue, on the cash flow available to fund projects and make debt service payments and needs to be understood and analyzed by governmental issuers in that context.

 The Government Finance Officers Association (GFOA) recommends the following:

-- Issuers should coordinate the management of bond proceeds with the necessary staff in their government to ensure funds are spent properly and cash flows are matched with investment maturities.
+- Issuers should coordinate the management of bond proceeds with the necessary staff in their government to ensure funds are invested and spent properly and cash flow requirements are matched with investment maturities.

-GFOA recommends that governments have an Investment Policy which takes into consideration all inherent risks and which also includes specific policies for the investment of bond proceeds to ensure that legal and regulatory requirements are met, fair market value bids are received, and issuer objectives for various uses of proceeds are attained.
+GFOA recommends that governments have an Investment Policy which takes into consideration all inherent risks , and which also includes specific policies for the investment of bond proceeds to ensure that legal and regulatory requirements are met, fair market value bids are received when required by tax law and state or local laws, and issuer objectives for various uses of proceeds are attained.
 Governments should be aware that different types of bond proceeds may have different investment goals.

-Often the bond indenture will contain a list of permitted investments as well as any other investment requirements related to credit enhancement providers.
+Often the bond indenture will contain a list of permitted investments as well as any other investment requirements related to credit enhancement providers and rating agency requirements consistent with the rating on the bonds.
 Different types of debt issuances may have unique investment requirements related to various Federal, State and other programs.
 These requirements need to be coordinated with the Investment Policy.
 In addition, governments should discuss with bond counsel any required disclosures related to investments.

 Establishment of Multiple Funds and Accounts